-June 1st, 2020: The SSD office on campus is closed but our staff are all working remotely.
+The SSD office on campus is closed and our staff are all working remotely.
 Please read through the information below so you are aware of the changes to SSD processes so you can plan accordingly.
 Since the situation continues to evolve, there may be additional changes as more information becomes available.
 Students are encouraged to check their email regularly for updates from UT and SSD.
 Please continue to check the UT website to stay informed.

 Accommodations in online classes: With online classes, accommodations may look a bit different.
 Students are encouraged to read through this webpage and consider how or if their accommodations apply in their online classes.
 Some accommodations may no longer be relevant since online courses offer more flexibility than face to face classes.
 Instructors are still required to provide accommodations that are necessary to provide students with equal access to the class instruction, material and evaluation.
 SSD staff will still be available by phone/email to support students and instructors who have questions or concerns.

 Drop In/Office Hours: Students can still contact their SSD/their Disabilities Services Coordinators via phone or email.
+Non-registered Students can schedule a virtual Drop In appointment and registered students can schedule a virtual Office Hours appointment here.
 In person appointments will not be available at this time.

 Testing: SSD will not proctor tests in our office until classes/exams are being held on campus.
 Many testing accommodations may no longer be relevant in online classes if students are testing in their own spaces using their own technology.
 See this webpage for more information about testing accommodations.